ZephyrIO/Minesweeper-Java/README.md

 number of mines to the grid size is often used as a measure of an individual game's difficulty.
 The grid size can also be represented in terms of the number of rows and columns in the grid.
-In this project description, we may refer to the _grid_ or to the _minefield_.
+In this description, we may refer to the _grid_ or to the _minefield_.
 Both of these terms mean the same thing.
 Furthermore, we will use the term _square_ to denote a location in the minefield, even in situations where a location may be visually rectangular instead